frasertweedale/notes-redhat/ietf/acme-disovery.md

 ## Candidate Parent Domains

-To perform service discovery, the ACME client needs a list of candidate parent domains.
-The client will query the associated URI records for the candidate parent domains.
+To perform service discovery, the ACME client needs a prioritised list of candidate parent domains.
+The client will perform DNS-Based Service Discovery in each parent domain until a suitable service is found, or the list is exhausted.

 If an ACME client provides for explicit configuration of parent domains to use for service discovery, and such configuration is